JimDesu/basis-lang/spec.md

 - A failure whose message is exactly `Name`.
 - A failure whose message is a child of `Name` in `Name`'s hierarchy (recursively, to any depth).
 Failures whose messages are not at-or-below `Name` continue propagating past the block.
 The bound name `name`, when present, is in scope throughout `body` and refers to the **payload only** &mdash; not the full failure, not the message identifier.
-The bound name's static type is the **spec's payload class** &mdash; the class declared on `Name` (the spec) at its `.msg` declaration &mdash; regardless of whether the engaged failure was `Name` itself or one of its descendants in the hierarchy.
-A descendant message's payload-class (a subclass of the spec's class per &sect;4.8) does not surface its more-specific operations to the handler; the handler is constrained to operate at the spec's class abstraction level.
-Programs needing access to a descendant's more-specific class operations catch at that descendant's message specifically, or apply class-narrowing (&sect;7.14) within the handler body.
+The bound name's static type is the **spec's payload concept** &mdash; the concept declared on `Name` (the spec) at its `.msg` declaration &mdash; regardless of whether the engaged failure was `Name` itself or one of its descendants in the hierarchy.
+A descendant message's payload-concept (a sub-concept of the spec's concept per &sect;4.8) does not surface its more-specific operations to the handler; the handler is constrained to operate at the spec's concept abstraction level.
+Programs needing access to a descendant's more-specific concept operations catch at that descendant's message specifically, or apply concept-narrowing (&sect;7.14) within the handler body.

 The presence of the bound name in the spec is governed by an asymmetric rule against the message's declaration.
 A payload-bearing `Name` admits the bound name (binding the payload) or its omission (engaging without binding; the engaged failure's payload is consumed unobserved).
 A payload-less `Name` requires the bound name's omission &mdash; supplying one is a static error, since there is no payload to bind to.
-The asymmetry permits the pattern of catching a class of failures uniformly without inspecting their payloads, while excluding the malformed case of a binding with no value behind it.
+The asymmetry permits the pattern of catching a category of failures uniformly without inspecting their payloads, while excluding the malformed case of a binding with no value behind it.

 Match-by-message-identity, not match-by-payload-value, is a design commitment: failures are dispatched on what they *are*, not on what they *carry*.
 Forms like `| 0 -> handleZero` or `| "error" -> handleError` are not part of the language.
 Programs that need to distinguish payload values do so by inspecting the bound payload within the recovery body.

 When a `|`-with-spec block engages, the failure's status as in-flight ends at the moment of binding.
 The handler body runs from no-active-failure, with the bound payload available for inspection, consumption, or forwarding into a re-fail (&sect;4.10).
 The discipline governing the *value's* lifetime &mdash; distinct from the failure's status, and tracked through the holding-frame model &mdash; is in &sect;4.11.

-### 4.7 Class-Bound Payloads
+### 4.7 Concept-Bound Payloads

-A failure-message declaration may specify a **payload class** &mdash; a Haskell-style typeclass that any payload of that message must satisfy.
-The class is a *contract*: a set of operations the payload value supports, not a concrete type with a layout.
-The class itself has no `sizeof`, no allocation footprint, and no members of its own; *types* satisfying the class are the things with layouts.
+A failure-message declaration may specify a **payload concept** &mdash; a Haskell-style typeclass that any payload of that message must satisfy.
+The concept is a *contract*: a set of operations the payload value supports, not a concrete type with a layout.
+The concept itself has no `sizeof`, no allocation footprint, and no members of its own; *types* satisfying the concept are the things with layouts.

-The corollary: different `.fail` sites for the same message may pass payload values of different concrete types, all satisfying the bound class.
-Refactoring the concrete type at one `.fail` site to a different type that also satisfies the class is non-breaking; refactoring the class itself &mdash; adding, removing, or changing operations &mdash; is breaking.
-The boundary is the class contract.
+The corollary: different `.fail` sites for the same message may pass payload values of different concrete types, all satisfying the bound concept.
+Refactoring the concrete type at one `.fail` site to a different type that also satisfies the concept is non-breaking; refactoring the concept itself &mdash; adding, removing, or changing operations &mdash; is breaking.
+The boundary is the concept contract.

-A class **dictionary** &mdash; a typeclass dictionary corresponding to the (concrete-payload-type, bound-class) pair &mdash; travels with the propagating failure as the third word of the failure slot (&sect;4.1).
-The dictionary is selected at the `.fail` site: at compile time, the typechecker has both the concrete type of the payload expression and the bound class from the message's declaration, and emits the corresponding dictionary pointer.
+A concept **dictionary** &mdash; a typeclass dictionary corresponding to the (concrete-payload-type, bound-concept) pair &mdash; travels with the propagating failure as the third word of the failure slot (&sect;4.1).
+The dictionary is selected at the `.fail` site: at compile time, the typechecker has both the concrete type of the payload expression and the bound concept from the message's declaration, and emits the corresponding dictionary pointer.
 No runtime dictionary construction is required.

-A `|`-with-spec consumer that binds a payload uses the dictionary to dispatch class operations on the bound name.
-The dictionary's identity &mdash; which concrete type's dictionary it is &mdash; is **opaque** to the consumer, which sees only the class's operations.
-This is the core of the failure system's open-extensibility property: a recovery handler defined against a class can consume payload values of types it has never heard of, as long as those types satisfy the class.
-Under payload-class covariance (&sect;4.8) and the Liskov-covariance rule for payload classes (&sect;9.17), this property extends across hierarchy depths: a handler at a parent message's class binding a descendant message's payload receives the value at the parent's class, with class operations dispatched through the descendant's dictionary &mdash; the parent's operations are a structural subset of the descendant's, so the descendant's dictionary supplies them by the same single-pointer mechanism that backs all class dispatch (&sect;9.7).
+A `|`-with-spec consumer that binds a payload uses the dictionary to dispatch concept operations on the bound name.
+The dictionary's identity &mdash; which concrete type's dictionary it is &mdash; is **opaque** to the consumer, which sees only the concept's operations.
+This is the core of the failure system's open-extensibility property: a recovery handler defined against a concept can consume payload values of types it has never heard of, as long as those types satisfy the concept.
+Under payload-concept covariance (&sect;4.8) and the Liskov-covariance rule for payload concepts (&sect;9.17), this property extends across hierarchy depths: a handler at a parent message's concept binding a descendant message's payload receives the value at the parent's concept, with concept operations dispatched through the descendant's dictionary &mdash; the parent's operations are a structural subset of the descendant's, so the descendant's dictionary supplies them by the same single-pointer mechanism that backs all concept dispatch (&sect;9.7).

-The full class system (typeclass declarations, witness declarations, dispatch mechanics, dictionary flow) is in &sect;9.
-Failure messages and their bound classes participate in that system on identical terms; the failure machinery is a refinement of class dispatch applied to propagating failure values, not a separate parallel mechanism.
+The full concept system (typeclass declarations, witness declarations, dispatch mechanics, dictionary flow) is in &sect;9.
+Failure messages and their bound concepts participate in that system on identical terms; the failure machinery is a refinement of concept dispatch applied to propagating failure values, not a separate parallel mechanism.

 ### 4.8 Messages Without Payloads

-A failure message may be declared without a payload class.
+A failure message may be declared without a payload concept.
 A `.fail` for such a message carries no value &mdash; the directive form is `.fail Name` with no following `:` or value &mdash; and a `|`-with-spec recovery for such a message has no bound identifier.
 The body of the recovery simply runs.

 A payload-less message retains nominal identity, hierarchy position (&sect;4.9), and full participation in failure-set inclusion.
-Its composition with payload-bearing messages within a hierarchy is constrained by recovery soundness: a handler `| ParentMsg p -> body` that binds `p` and applies `ParentMsg`'s class operations to it must remain sound for every descendant message that could engage the handler.
+Its composition with payload-bearing messages within a hierarchy is constrained by recovery soundness: a handler `| ParentMsg p -> body` that binds `p` and applies `ParentMsg`'s concept operations to it must remain sound for every descendant message that could engage the handler.
 Two rules follow.

-**A payload-bearing child of a payload-less parent is well-formed.** The child introduces a payload class at its level; payload-less ancestors impose no class constraint on it.
+**A payload-bearing child of a payload-less parent is well-formed.** The child introduces a payload concept at its level; payload-less ancestors impose no concept constraint on it.
 A `|`-with-spec at a payload-less ancestor produces a payload-less handler (no binding identifier) whose body simply runs when engaged &mdash; the engaged descendant's payload, if any, is consumed unobserved.

-**A payload-less child of a payload-bearing parent is ill-formed.** A handler `| ParentMsg p -> body` would attempt to bind `p` to the engaged message's payload and apply `ParentMsg`'s class operations to it; a payload-less descendant engaging that handler would leave `p` with no value to bind.
-Once a payload class is introduced at some level in a hierarchy, every message at-or-below that level must also declare a payload class.
+**A payload-less child of a payload-bearing parent is ill-formed.** A handler `| ParentMsg p -> body` would attempt to bind `p` to the engaged message's payload and apply `ParentMsg`'s concept operations to it; a payload-less descendant engaging that handler would leave `p` with no value to bind.
+Once a payload concept is introduced at some level in a hierarchy, every message at-or-below that level must also declare a payload concept.

-The soundness argument extends across multi-level chains, requiring **payload-class covariance** along ancestor-descendant paths: every payload-bearing message's class must be a subclass of (or equal to) every payload-bearing ancestor's class along the path from the message toward the root.
-The covariance chain ensures that a handler bound at any payload-bearing ancestor can apply its class operations soundly to any descendant message's payload, regardless of which descendant engages.
-The class-system mechanism that supports this &mdash; Liskov-covariant subsumption at payload-class positions &mdash; is &sect;9.17.
+The soundness argument extends across multi-level chains, requiring **payload-concept covariance** along ancestor-descendant paths: every payload-bearing message's concept must be a sub-concept of (or equal to) every payload-bearing ancestor's concept along the path from the message toward the root.
+The covariance chain ensures that a handler bound at any payload-bearing ancestor can apply its concept operations soundly to any descendant message's payload, regardless of which descendant engages.
+The concept-system mechanism that supports this &mdash; Liskov-covariant subsumption at payload-concept positions &mdash; is &sect;9.17.

-The recovery's binding shape is thus determined entirely by the spec: a payload-less spec produces a handler with no binding identifier; a payload-bearing spec produces a handler binding the engaged message's payload as a value of the spec's class, with class operations on the bound name dispatching through the engaged failure's class dictionary (&sect;4.7).
+The recovery's binding shape is thus determined entirely by the spec: a payload-less spec produces a handler with no binding identifier; a payload-bearing spec produces a handler binding the engaged message's payload as a value of the spec's concept, with concept operations on the bound name dispatching through the engaged failure's concept dictionary (&sect;4.7).

 ### 4.9 Failure Messages and Hierarchies